Introduction to Modeling Propagation Loss in an Urban Environment

 Adjusting the grid point altitude

-1. Open the Point Altitude drop-down menu.
+1. Open the Point Altitude dropdown list.

 2. Select Altitude above Terrain.